kokspflanze/PServerCMS/docs/general-setup/DONATE.md

 # PServerCMS Donate setup

-This guide will show you an example setup for paymentwall and superreward.
+This guide will show you an example setup for paymentwall, payop, paypal and payssion.

 ## PingBackUrls